nnijat/aca-store-react/README.md

    * Carousel
    * Think of some other components you could make
 * Look in index.html for the existing html to use for the components
-* Make sure each component is in its own file and then used as a child component in App.js
+* Make sure each component is in its own file
 * Make sure to reference each component file in a script tag in index.html
 * Make sure to include type="text/babel"

 ### index.js
 * Create a index.js file and put the code of rendering App into the div with id = root